 In the current era of Generative AI, large language models (LLMs) are celebrated for their creativity and reasoning capabilities.
 However, when tasked with strict constraints—such as planning a trip within a specific budget—they often fail.
-Users frequently encounter "hallucinations" in which the AI suggests hotels that don't exist, miscalculates total costs, or ignores distance constraints entirely.
+Users frequently encounter "hallucinations" in which the AI suggests nonexistent hotels, miscalculates total costs, or ignores distance constraints entirely.
 This limitation inspired the creation of TravelGraph, a neuro-symbolic multi-agent system powered by LangGraph and Groq.

 The primary purpose of this work is to demonstrate how to build reliable autonomous agents by combining the reasoning power of LLMs with the deterministic precision of code.
 Unlike standard chatbots that try to do everything via text generation, TravelGraph orchestrates a team of specialised agents: a "Scout" for creative search, and strict "Budget" and "Planner" officers powered by pure Python logic.
 This hybrid approach ensures that, while the search process remains flexible and creative, cost and logistics validation remain mathematically accurate.